How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 You might also consider copyrighting your script.
 Here’s an article explaining how and why to do that.

 You can find plenty of these on a platform like FilmFreeway.
-It’s unlikely you will be able to sell your script on your own, but that shouldn’t discourage you from writing.
+You will likely be unable to sell your script independently, but that shouldn’t discourage you from writing.

 Conclusion

-This is a big guide, and I can honestly say that I still only scratched the surface.
+This is a big guide; I can honestly say I only scratched the surface.
 Remember that the most important step in writing a screenplay is just beginning.

 Alex is a certified Adobe Premiere Pro video editor and independent filmmaker in the US.
 He is most known for writing, directing, and editing his debut feature film, Cashing Out, which has won multiple awards at film festivals across the US.
 Currently, Alex is the owner of AWS FILMS and works as a freelance video editor for several large companies and content creators.